 Syringe Access Services

-Works Program staff and volunteer peer educators provide outreach, education, and syringe exchange services to reduce HIV and viral hepatitis transmission among drug users who inject and their partners.
+Works Program staff and volunteer peer educators provide outreach, education, and syringe exchange services to reduce HIV and viral hepatitis transmission among people who inject drugs and their partners.

 The Works Program is a safe, legal, non-judgmental place to get free injection supplies confidentially.